MJoergen/HyperRAM/src/hyperram/README.md

 * Perform a write to configuration register 0 to set latency mode.

-I've chosen to implement it as an Avalon MM "sandwich" to be connected directly to the HyperRAM controller.
+I've chosen to implement it as an Avalon MM "sandwich" to be connected directly between the client and the main state machine.

 ## `hyperram_ctrl.vhd`

-This is the main state machine of the HyperRAM controller The purpose is to implement the HyperBus protocol, i.e. to decode the Avalon MM requests and generate the control signals for the HyperRAM device.
+This is the main state machine of the HyperRAM controller.
+The purpose is to implement the HyperBus protocol, i.e. to decode the Avalon MM requests and generate the control signals for the HyperRAM device.